Every school teaches. Independent inspires community, excellence, and opportunity.

 B.A. in Early and Elementary Education in Buenos Aires, Argentina; Multisensory Grammar for special education teachers; Alphabetic Phonics and Fundamental Learning Center in Wichita, Kansas; Spanish Multisensory & Structured Language Program at La Esperanza; Education Service Center, Region 19 in El Paso, Texas

 I have more than twenty years of experience and am thrilled to be joining The Independent School!
 I enjoy working with our students, parents, and staff.

 My son, Scotty, graduated from The Independent School.
 I am very grateful for the many teachers and staff who helped make him the man he is today.
 I feel very humbled and blessed that I will be part of such an incredible family at Independent!
 I believe that learning should be fun, but we must work hard and get the job done!
 I look forward to assisting the students in English and working with the incredible teachers at Independent!

 B.S.
 Special Education - Learning Disabilities from University of Central Oklahoma; M.S.
 Education from Fort Hays State University; 25+ years in education (teaching 6-College, Student Services Administration (Admissions, Financial Aid, Student Involvement, and Dean of Student Life at BCC)

-B.E. & M.E. in Environmental Engineering from Dalian University of Technology
+B.E. degree and M.E. degree in Environmental Engineering from Dalian University of Technology

 B.M.E.
 Choral Conducting; M.M.E.
 Choral Conducting